Spartan 4G (Verizon)

 - Add up to 5 email of text recipients of pictures

-Since HCO charges for this service, we did not include these benefits in our rating of this camera.
+Since Spartan charges for this service, we did not include these benefits in our rating of this camera.
 If they were to give it away for free (which we think they should do), then our ratings would reflect these added benefits.
 Please keep in mind, the $4 a month for premium service is separate from your data plan costs.

 After activating the cellular data, there are just a couple of steps you will need to complete on the camera itself.

 - Place the SD card and sim card in the camera along with 12 AA Lithium Batteries.
 Make sure the antenna is on the camera.

 - Flip the switch from "Off" to "Setup."
 Allow the camera to connect to the network.
 You will see (upper right-hand corner) the network towers connect and show how many bars of service they have.
 After it connects, hit the menu button.

 - Go through the settings and customize them to your needs (i.e. set the date/time, sensitivity preference, flash power, etc.).

 - Once you get to the wireless tab, set them to the following